zoujiaqing/Signal-Server/README.md

 ```
 git clone https://github.com/JJTofflemire/Signal-Server.git
 cd Signal-Server/scripts
+# now choose surgery-compiler.sh or main-compiler.sh, though surgery-compiler is the one that will work currently
 bash surgery-compiler.sh
 ```

-Make sure to compile with `bash <script>`

 Using the scripted compilers are recommended to ensure that the server is in the correct configuration (with or without `zkgroup`)

 ### Manually

-- If you want to pull from signalapp's repo, you can run `git clone https://github.com/signalapp/Signal-Server`, and if you want to specify v9.81.0, also run `git checkout 9c93d37`
+- If you want to pull from signalapp's repo, you can run `git clone https://github.com/signalapp/Signal-Server` (mileage may vary on configuring a newer version), and if you want to specify v9.81.0, also run `git checkout 9c93d37`

 Then compile with: